gitorko/gitorko.github.io/source/_posts/Design-Patterns.md

 ### 7. Decorator Pattern

-Decorator design pattern is used to modify the functionality of an object at runtime.
+Decorator design pattern is used to add the functionality by wrapping another class around the core class without modifying the core class.
 Disadvantage of decorator pattern is that it uses a lot of similar kind of objects.

 {% asset_img decorator-pattern-visual.PNG %}